Swag Buying Guide

 It's really a personal choice, but the two key things to consider are:

-- Where you'll be using the swag (will the weather conditions be hot, cold, wet or dry?)
+- Where you'll be using the swag, and in what range of weather conditions

-- How much space you need (the length and width needs to be the right size for your body)
+- How much space you need — the length and width needs to be the right size for your body and any camping gear you want to keep with you

-- If you'll be sharing the swag (now or in the future, you might want a double swag)
+- If you'll be sharing the swag, or just want some extra room, you might want a double swag

-- How fast you want to be to set up and pack down the swag (will you have help?)
+- How fast you want to set up and pack down the swag

-- How often you'll camp and for how long (only on weekends or for a couple of weeks?)
+- How often you'll campand for how long

 - How long you want it to last (do you want a swag you can use for many years to come?)